(214) 225-3042

 Is a Lawyer Required to Add a Name Dallas

 Adding someone’s name to a deed seems like a simple task.
-One would just have to sign a form and submit said form to the county clerk.
+You sign a form and file it with the county clerk.
 Technically, you wouldn’t need a lawyer to do any of this.
-The paperwork contains numerous traps, though, ranging from setting ownership the wrong way to forcing an expensive tax reassessment every year.
+The paperwork contains numerous traps, though, ranging from setting ownership the wrong way to losing a homestead exemption that keeps your Dallas County tax bill down.
 In this guide, Southern Hills Home Buyers describes what the process really entails, exactly what the DIY methods fail to show you, and the scenarios in which costly legal counsel is a better choice.

 Do You Need a Lawyer to Add a Name to a Property Deed?